Largo, Florida: Public library

 The Largo Public Library opened in 1916 in the basement of the Town Hall, with a collection of about 560 books.
 In 1968, a new location was opened to house 14,000 titles.
 In 1977, a new library was erected on 5 acre of donated land.
 Following an expansion in 1989, the library held 250,000 items.
-Largo Public Library’s current building was built in 2005.
+Largo Public Library's current building was built in 2005.

 Government

-The City of Largo is governed by a City Commission of seven people elected at large to staggered, four-year terms.
-The mayor acts as a member and presiding officer of the Commission.
-The Commission's role encompasses the setting of city policy, exercising those duties imposed by the charter and law.
-In so doing, the City Commission executes the City's powers by the passage of resolutions and ordinances.
-The Commission appoints and directs the City Manager and approves the City Manager's appointments for City Attorney, Assistant City Manager, and City Clerk.
+The City of Largo is governed by a city commission of seven people elected at large to staggered four-year terms.
+The mayor acts as a member and presiding officer of the commission.
+The commission's role encompasses the setting of city policy, exercising those duties imposed by the charter and law.
+In so doing, the city commission executes the city's powers by the passage of resolutions and ordinances.
+The commission appoints and directs the city manager and approves the city manager's appointments for city attorney, assistant city manager, and city clerk.

-The City Manager directs the administration in governing and providing municipal services to Largo.
+The city manager directs the administration in governing and providing municipal services to Largo.
 The Administration Department includes the City Manager's Office, the City Attorney's Office, the City Clerk's Office, the Communications and Marketing Office, the Office of Management and Budget, and the City Attorney.

-The City Manager is appointed by and answerable to the City Commission as a whole.
-The City of Largo is unique in that a supermajority of commissioners is required to terminate the City Manager.
-The City Manager appoints and supervises all department directors, and with Commission approval, appoints the Assistant City Manager, the City Clerk, and the City Attorney.
+The city manager is appointed by and answerable to the city commission as a whole.
+The City of Largo is unique in that a supermajority of commissioners is required to terminate the city manager.
+The city manager appoints and supervises all department directors, and with commission approval, appoints the assistant city manager, the city clerk, and the city attorney.

 Education

-Pinellas County Schools operates primary and secondary schools.
-The school district's administrative headquarters is located in Largo.
-Largo's high school is Largo High, and its mascot is the razorback boar.
-They are called the Packers because of the influence of the citrus packing industry on the town, most notably, the packing plant of Senator John Taylor.
+Pinellas County Schools operates the city's public K–12 schools.
+The school district's administrative headquarters are located in Largo.
+The city's high school students attend Largo High School.
+The school mascot is the razorback boar, and the school athletic teams are called the Packers because of the influence of the citrus-packing industry on the town, most notably the packing plant of Senator John Taylor.

-Largo's middle school is Largo Middle.
-The school colors are orange and black and the mascot is a tiger.
+Largo middle school students attend Largo Middle School.

-Schiller International University's main campus is in Largo.
+The main campus of Schiller International University is in Largo.

-St. Patricks Catholic School has a campus on Trotter Road in Largo, providing a private education for grades Pre-K–8th grade.
+St. Patrick Catholic School has a campus on Trotter Road in Largo, providing a private education for grades Pre-K–8.
 Other private schools in the city include Veritas Academy.

 Infrastructure

 Transportation

-Largo is served by two international airports, Tampa International Airport and St. Petersburg-Clearwater International Airport.
-St. Petersburg-Clearwater Airport is located about 6 mi east of downtown.
+Largo is served by two international airports, Tampa International Airport and St. Petersburg–Clearwater International Airport.
+St. Petersburg–Clearwater Airport is located about 6 mi east of downtown.
 Tampa International Airport is located about 20 mi east of downtown on the other side of Tampa Bay.
 The Pinellas Suncoast Transit Authority provides bus service throughout Pinellas County and express service to Tampa.
 State Roads 686 and 688 pass through Largo to connect with Interstate 275, which connects with I-75.
-US 19 and US 19 Alternate run north-to-south through Largo.
+US 19 and US 19 Alternate run north–south through Largo.
 A grid of county roads connects Largo with its neighbors.